xenloops/talks/under-construction.md

 * Backlog fatigue -- When is every finding the tool injects supposed to be remediated, with all these other priorities?
 * Meeting fatigue -- Between standups, sprint planning, sprint refinement, retrospectives, PI pre-planning, PI planning....
 This is peak Vogon bureaucracy!
 Do you really want to call them into another meeting about one part of their job?

-# Face it, developers have enough:

-* Notifications
-* Meetings
-* Tasks
-* Nags

 # How do we try to help but utterly fail?

 * Tool integration -- some assembly required, probably with fun authentication tweaking involved and occasional IDE crashes.
 * Trainings -- great, another time-suck, especially when it's the same OWASP Top 10 module they took in 2019.
 * Metrics -- let's embarrass dev teams for using 150 slightly outdated libraries, but ignore the fact that they're working with their security champion, coming to AppSec office hours with questions, and lost half their staff in the last RIF.

-## The Psychology of Security Friction [separate slides?]
+## The Psychology of Security Friction

 * Incentive misalignment -- Devs are measured on velocity and features shipped, by the sprint.
 Security debt is invisible until it isn't.
 Nobody gets a bonus for a CVE they prevented.
-(Dilbert strip with Wally "writing himself an RV")
+Imagine that performance review...
 * The "gate" mental model -- More Vogon behavior.
 Security as a checkpoint at the end of the SDLC trains devs to see it as a last-minute tax, not a design input.
 * Alert fatigue and tool noise -- when everything is P1, nothing is.
 We've all heard complaints about false positives from SAST tools.
 Tools that produce too much noise get ignored.
 Tuning tool output or focusing on the risk important to the business is essential!
 Can't catch 'em all.
 * The vocabulary gap -- AppSec speaks in CVSS, CWE, and time-to-fix; devs speak in sprint velocity and backlog debt.
 Mutually unintelligible.

-* The BISS Model -- AppSec says "do it Because I Said So", devs really need to know how big a risk the defect is [a real and common failure mode worth naming].
+# The BISS Model

+"Because I Said So" -- Or "Because the tool reports it" or "Because...
+Metrics", something along those lines.
+AppSec says to do it for... reasons, but devs really do need to know how big a risk the defect is.

-Quick poll: How many have had a security finding closed -- or closed one -- as "won't fix" with no conversation?
+Quick poll: How many have had a security finding closed, or have closed one, as "won't fix" with no conversation?

 # What's at Stake (5)